Nexmo/stitch-js-quickstart/docs/2-inviting-members.md

 ### 2.3 - Update the JS needed to list the Conversations

-In the previous quick start guide we retrieved the conversation from the list of existing conversations that the user is a member of.
+In the previous quick start guide we retrieved the conversation from the list of existing conversations that the user is a member of using a hard-coded `CONVERSATION_ID`.
 This time we're going to list the conversations that the user is a member, allowing the user to select the conversation they want to join.
 We're going to replace the following part in the code:

 ```js
   }).then(function(conversations) {